Child Pocket Money – How to Teach your Child Money Management

-- Let children get a chance to pay for things from an early age from their pocket money -Support them to pay for items in a shop, whether it’s their toy, milk, grocery, sweets etc. Once the child has paid the money, let them do the maths and learn better value items at low price, Let them give a chance to pick the certain item from different suppliers or shop.
+- Let children get a chance to pay for things from an early age with their pocket money.
+Support them to pay for items in a shop, whether it’s their toys, milk, groceries, sweets, etc. Once the child has paid the money, let them do the maths and learn better value items at a low price.
+Let them have a chance to pick a certain item from different suppliers or shops.

-- Children want to buy something which they particularly like for e.g. Bicycle or laptop.
+- Children want to buy something which they particularly like, e.g. a bicycle or a laptop.
 It is good to encourage them to set aside some of their pocket money and save for it.

-- Opening a child bank account at an early age and let them save some pocket money there and give them an opportunity to manage their money.
+- Opening a child bank account at an early age and letting them save some pocket money there gives them an opportunity to manage their money.
 It is good to understand and respect money from an early age, which will help them manage it better when they grow with age and experience.

 Ideas and activities to help your child learn about money

 It is important to note that your child gets influenced by how you spend money in your family and if you do value money.
-It gives a better practical understanding to your children to learn money management at early childhood.
+It gives your children a better practical understanding of how to learn money management in childhood.

 Activity – Money is everywhere:

 - Talk to your child about how their grandmother or father/mother deals with money.
-It is likely they have good saving tips and ideas to deal money management or income management i.e. keeping a record of all day to today spending and monthly income.
-It also gives an idea to them how grandparent manages their bills with pension income.
+It is likely they have good saving tips and ideas to deal with money management or income management, i.e., keeping a record of all today’s spending and monthly income.
+It also gives them an idea of how their grandparents manage their bills with pension income.

-- Let your children visit the bank with you to see how people are dealing with money matters –Bank deposit, mortgage discussion, insurance, savings etc.
+- Let your children visit the bank with you to see how people are dealing with money matters.
+These include bank deposits, mortgage discussions, insurance, savings, etc.

 Activity – Peer pressure: